-- Sensors, which can only react to and cannot preempt situations - May no longer be required - The MAC no longer needs to know about and understand - complex cognitive rules - implemented by the Geographic Resolver - Examples: Taboo channels, sideband protection, location vs incumbent protected contour or designated market areas, etc... - BS products therefore may end up - simpler, easier to implement, faster to market and costing less - more appealing to the general public, incumbents and regulators - under better control - GERDCS would in essence be a dynamic on-line lite-licensing system.
+- Sensors, which can only react to and cannot preempt situations - May no longer be required - The MAC no longer needs to know about and understand - Complex cognitive policies - Policies which may be implemented by the Geographic Resolver - Examples: Taboo channels, sideband protection, location vs incumbent protected contour or designated market areas, etc... - Products therefore are - simpler, easier to implement, faster to market and costing less - more appealing to the general public, incumbents and regulators - under better control - GERDCS would in essence be a dynamic on-line lite-licensing system.